Galician Movement for Socialism

-The Galician Movement for Socialism (MGS, Movemento Galego ao Socialismo in Galician language) is a Galician communist, pro-independence and feminist organization.
+The Galician Movement for Socialism (MGS, Movemento Galego ao Socialismo in Galician language) was a Galician communist, pro-independence and feminist organization.
 The MGS was born in March 2009, although its origins go back to the summer of 2006.
 The MGS works inside the Galician Nationalist Bloc and the Confederación Intersindical Galega.

 History

 The History of Galician Movement for Socialism can be divided into three basic periods: